Emma-Asoliya/teletherapy_platform/README.md

 #  UnMutedMinds – Teletherapy Platform for Mental Wellness

 Welcome to **UnMutedMinds**, a web-based teletherapy platform designed to bridge the gap between **mental health support** and **accessibility** for young people.
-Whether you're a **therapist** offering your services or a **client** looking for guidance, UnMutedMinds creates a safe, welcoming, and easy-to-use environment to connect and heal.
+Whether you're a therapist offering your services or a client seeking guidance, UnMutedMinds creates a safe, welcoming, and user-friendly environment to connect and heal.

----

 ##  The Story Behind UnMutedMinds

 Mental health challenges among youth, especially in African communities, often go **unspoken** due to stigma, cost, or lack of access.
 UnMutedMinds was created to **break the silence**.
-It functions like a matchmaking platform — but instead of dates, we match **clients with therapists** based on needs, specializations, and availability.
+It functions like a matchmaking platform — but instead of dates, we match clients with therapists based on their needs, specializations, and availability.

 The platform is centered on:
 - **Anonymity where needed**
 - **Simplicity and user empowerment**
 - **Affordable and accessible teletherapy**

----

 ##  How to Use UnMutedMinds (User Guide)